daviddozie/deployease/README.md

 # DeployEase - Deploy Frontend Apps Easily 🚀

-DeployEase is a CLI tool that simplifies the deployment of frontend applications to platforms like **Netlify, Vercel, and Firebase**.
+DeployEase is a CLI tool that simplifies the deployment of frontend applications to multiple free hosting platforms.

 ## Installation